idarlington/ssdb-linux-arm/README.md

 sudo mv ssdb-linux-arm/ssdb/ /usr/local/
 ````

-For further information on ssdb, go to the project's [github page](https://github.com/ideawu/ssdb)
+For more information on ssdb, go to the project's [github page](https://github.com/ideawu/ssdb)